-McLeod Regional Medical Center (Florence) and McLeod Seacoast (North Myrtle Beach), offer a range of services with McLeod Vascular Associates.
-McLeod Cheraw holds a Vascular Clinic for diagnosis and treatment planning.
+McLeod Regional Medical Center (Florence) and McLeod Health Seacoast (North Myrtle Beach), offer a range of services with McLeod Vascular Associates.
+Vascular Clinics for diagnosis and treatment planning are also available in Hartsville and Myrtle Beach.
 To schedule an appointment, call McLeod Vascular Associates at 1 (888) 777-7043.
-McLeod Vascular Associates in Florence is located at 101 South Ravenel St.

 Ischemic strokes account for 80 to 90% of strokes.
 An estimated 20 to 30% of those are caused by blockages in the carotid arteries, which carry blood to the brain.
 If left untreated these blockages can lead to a stroke.
 McLeod has a stroke treatment to clear plaque in the arteries called Transcarotid Artery Revascularization or TCAR.
 TCAR is performed through a small incision at the neckline.
 It implements a system to protect any plaque that may break loose during the procedure from reaching the brain and potentially causing a stroke.
 A stent is then placed that holds the carotid artery open to allow normal blood flow back to the brain and reducing the patient’s risk for stroke.